mrakgr/Trading-Journal/journal_2025.md

 10:50am.
 Done tuning myself into the broader market momentum.

-Now let me play with the IB Mobile app.
+Now let me play with the IBKR Mobile app.

 12pm.
 Got it.
 I figured out where the settings are on my mobile and turned on screen lock.
 Now using MS Authenticator, I can log into the IBRK Mobile app.
 As a test I tried putting in a day limit order for RHM far below the market and it worked.